Waste Management in Biomedicum

 All chemical waste should be handled, packaged and labelled according to Karolinska Institute’s rules for laboratory waste management.
 For a summary of the waste routines, please see below.

 Note that it is important to store the chemical waste according to the properties of the chemical itself.
-For example, flammable waste should be stored ventilated and separated from other chemicals.
+For example, flammable waste must be stored in an fire safety cabinet and separated from other chemicals.
+N.B.: only flammable chemicals should be stored in the fire safety cabinet.
 Consult Karolinska Institute´s rules for chemical storage.
 More information regarding management of a specific chemical product can also be found in KLARA, the chemical database.

 2.4.1 Chemical Waste Includes